Ecwid/ecwid-api-docs/includes/_shipping_api.md

 ### 2. Ecwid sends order data to app request URL

-When registering your app, provide a request URL where Ecwid will send order data as well as the [Merchant app settings](#merchant-settings) when customer is at checkout stage.
+When registering your app, provide a request URL where Ecwid will send **POST request** with order data as well as the [Merchant app settings](#merchant-settings) when customer is at checkout stage.

 ### 3. Application returns the rates in a specific format